ScalablyTyped/Distribution/readme.md

 A `ScalablyTyped` package is generated based on two or three axis:
 - a library at a given version
 - if the typings are declared outside the library, the version of the typings
-- the version of the `tso` converter
+- the version of ScalablyTypedConverter

 A good versioning scheme has the following properties
 - sortable/monotonously increasing